3G UMTS Frequency Bands

 In February 2017 the company also announced successful NB-IoT trials in partnership with Cisco Jasper.

 Optus announced its intention to launch 5G NR in early 2019 after tests demonstrated peak DL data rates in excess of 2 Gbps to residential-grade CPE over 3.5 GHz and mmWave bands.
+The company secured 30 to 35 MHz of 5G spectrum in the 3575 to 3700 MHz range in Australia's November 2018 auction, adding to its substantial 3.5 GHz spectrum holdings.
 In January 2019 Optus announced the successful pre-launch testing of a 60 MHz n78 (3500 MHz) 5G data service.
-Optus' 5G service is expected to go live in the first half of 2019.
+Optus' 5G rollout schedule was announced in January 2019 detailing 50 live sites by March 2019, and 1200 sites to be completed by March 2020.

 4G LTE Network Information